wp-plugins/custom-menu-class/readme.txt

 Example of defining CSS classes for menu items is in the "FAQ" tab here.

-Custom Menu Class is 100% free. if you have questions or need additional information u can comment on my Website ( http://deving.de - http://deving.de/blog/wordpress/2292-wordpress-plugin-fuer-voreingestellte-css-klassen-fuer-menue-links/ ) or in the "Support" Tab here.
+Custom Menu Class is 100% free. if you have questions or need additional information u can comment on my website ( http://deving.de - http://deving.de/blog/wordpress/2292-wordpress-plugin-fuer-voreingestellte-css-klassen-fuer-menue-links/ ) or in the "Support" tab here.

 == Installation ==